KateFayra/android_simple_shell/README.md

 # Simple Shell by Nicholas Lochner
 A simple shell for Android using the SDK and NDK created for CS241 Android development examples.

-It can execute any standard UNIX system utilities such as: ls, cat, uname, and ps.
+Can be installed on any Android device as an APK and can execute any standard UNIX system utilities such as: ls, cat, uname, and ps.

 It uses fork() and exec() in the native C code to do so, while writing output and receiving user input from the Java code.